Dairy Queen

 While Fro-Yo has come in and out of style at least two or three times since first hitting the scene back when I was in high school, one thing that has never been out of vogue is good old-fashioned ice cream.

 I remember exactly the year Hagaan Daz introduced “Cookies and Cream.”
 It was 1983 and I was living in in Seattle.
 Nothing could have been better on those rainy nights than a quart of that ice cream and my evening lineup of Remington Steele, Knots Landing and Dallas.
-Talk about comfort food for sure.
+Talk about comfort and cozy on a rainy Seattle night.

 Now don’t get me wrong, I have been known to frequent those do-it-yourself yogurt stores upon occasion, after all I have had toddlers in tow.
-Funny for little people who can’t read they sure can spot a DIY Yogurt shop from a fast-moving vehicle.
+Funny for little people who can’t read they sure can spot a DIY Yogurt shop from a fast-moving Honda Odyssey .

-It’s just that as an appreciator of all- things- eaten, I have admiration for the care and handling that goes into the making of fresh, homemade ice cream.
+Now I'm not knocking fro-yo, it’s just that as an appreciator of all- things- eaten, I have deep appreciation for the care and handling that goes into the making of fresh, homemade ice cream.

 To me, it is a craft, an old-time art that takes time and patience where the recipes by those who have perfected it are sought-after and treasured by those of us who dilly-dab around in our own kitchen trying to make it.